avitaldrucker/Chess/README.md

 end
 ```

-Board#move_piece! makes a move without checking whether a move leads to a king being checked, whereas Board#move_piece, which actually moves piece on the played board, does.
+`Board#move_piece!` makes a move without checking whether a move leads to a king being checked, whereas `Board#move_piece`, which actually moves piece on the played board, does.

 ###Future Directions for the Project###
-I am in the process of implementing a frontend for this project through React, with state managed by Redux.
-The frontend will send AJAX requests to create and update the game, and manage player interaction, while a Rails app will save the game as a YAML string in a database and manage game logic.
+I plan to implement a frontend for this project through React, with state managed by Redux.
+This involves reprogramming the game in JavaScript.

 I also plan to  implement a computer AI to play against a player, using a minimax algorithm and tree nodes.